-Most colds go away without treatment in 1 to 2 weeks.
-Do not give over-the-counter cough or cold medicines to children under 4 years.
+Colds are caused by viruses and will not respond to antibiotics.
+Medicines are used to help control a cough, lower a fever, or manage other symptoms.
+Do not give over-the-counter cough or cold medicines to children younger than 4 years.
 These medicines can cause side effects that may harm your child.
-Your child may need any of the following to help manage his or her symptoms:
+Your child may need any of the following:

 - Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

 Help relieve your child's symptoms: